cosmos/sdk-tutorials/auction/tutorial/08-errors.md

 # Errors Exercise

 Errors are an important tool for all applications.
-We approach this by allowing the developer to set there own custom error functions.
+We approach this by allowing the developer to set there own custom errors.

 To start create an `errors.go` file